 What could happen after this appointment?

-At the end of the appointment, the young person and their family might:
+At the end of the Choice Appointment, the young person and their family might:

 • Decide they don’t need any more help from the service